Month 4, Week 1

 - Don’t use a baby walker.
 They can tip over and cause injury.
 Also, babies who use walkers take longer to learn to walk.

 - Your baby has started drooling.
-This does not mean he is getting teeth just yet.
-It means his saliva is changing in preparation for solid foods.
+This does not mean they are getting teeth just yet.
+It means their saliva is changing in preparation for solid foods.

 - Check your baby’s car seat periodically to make sure it is firmly installed, especially if you’ve taken it out for any reason.
 Your baby must always be strapped in, even if you’re just going a few blocks.
 If you are borrowing a car seat from a friend or relative, make sure the dates of the seat are still valid for use and that the seat is in good condition and has not previously been in a car accident.